Message Handler - Create and Save a Game Properly

 - The string content of the

-Confirm that the values in it are correct by checking the validity of the players' addresses:
+Confirm that the values in the object are correct by checking the validity of the players' addresses:

 .Blackneed to be checked because they were copied as strings.
 The check on

-.Creatoris redundant here because at this stage the message's signatures have been verified and in particular the creator is the signer.
+.Creatoris redundant because at this stage the message's signatures have been verified, and the creator is the signer.

 Keeper.SetStoredGame(opens new window) function created by the

-Prepare the ground for the next game with:
+Prepare the ground for the next game using the

 Return the newly created ID for reference: